sunrisedev99/nyxcipher--blockchain/README.md

 ## **New Update ⚠️**

-We'd like to inform you of important changes to our distribution repository [nodesource/distributions](https://github.com/nodesource/distributions).

 **What's New:**

 - _**Package Changes:** DEB and RPM packages are now available under the `nodistro` codename.
 We no longer package the installer coupled to specific versions.
 This means you can install Node.js on almost any distro that meets the minimum requirements._